 GEORGE MASON UNIVERSITY, Fairfax, VA

-Online Course Developer with Dr. Stratmann (Jan 2021 – Aug 2021)
+Online Course Developer with Thomas Stratmann

 Lastly, I believe that the most effective way to understand and remember theory is through application.
-With that in mind, I schedule dedicated time in my class for working through examples in Stata.
+With that in mind, I schedule dedicated time in my class for working through examples in Excel and Stata.
 We work with real data sets and test how theories we learn apply in practice.
 Not only does it deepen the students’ understanding of theory but gives them practical technical skills they will likely need to succeed in their future careers.

 Core Principles of Teaching Philosophy: